RootsTech and Relatives at RootsTech - FAQ

 Where to Find Relatives at RootsTech:

-Relatives at RootsTech is available on the mobile Family Tree apps, both iOS and Android.
-Make sure you are running the most current version of the app, and then in the blue banner at the top, click Find Relatives at RootsTech.
+Relatives at RootsTech is available in the mobile Family Tree apps for iOS and Android.
+Make sure you are running the most current version of the app.
+In the blue banner at the top, click Find Relatives at RootsTech.

 Additional Help: